RhmzdhSelena/DSMAProject/README.md

 ⚠️ **It is crucial to download or recreate these two tables separately** in order to fully reproduce the analysis.

----

-### 3. Fully Prepared Tables (For Reproducibility)

-To ensure that the code can be executed **without rebuilding the entire pipeline**, the repository includes:

-- **`tables (FULL)/`**

-This folder contains **all intermediate and final tables** required for the scripts to run end-to-end, including:
-- Feature-engineered datasets
-- Modeling inputs
-- Final analytical tables

-Using this folder allows the project to be reproduced **without re-running the full Yelp data extraction and preprocessing steps**.

----

 ## Running the Code